Meletios Kalamaras: Episcopate

-During all the years of his ministry in the Diocese of Nicopolis and Preveza, he suffered along with those who sin, and fished them through the Cross, to which they saw that he was nailed.
-He didn't just suggest the Cross.
-He showed it with his own crucifixion.
-Thus, the hymn of Romanos the Melodist applied to Father Meletios: Peter, do you love me?
-Then, do as I say, shepherd my sheep and love those I do; learn by suffering along with those who sin, see my mercy towards you and fish through the Cross.

 He had a readiness of mind, and the right "timing" for a joke, but he was always serious in matters of faith and the duties assigned to him.
 He recognised the weight of the high office of being a shepherd of the faithful, and a successor of the Apostles, but he walked humbly among the people, without any pretense.
 Although he knew ten languages and had written treatises of high theological level, he never displayed his knowledge and preferred simplicity in his speech.
 He was extremely ascetic and morally disciplined, yet showed sympathy and tolerance to those he met.
 He abhorred political and economic activity, but handled it with foresight when it was to benefit the people spiritually.
 These characteristics existed in rare combination in Bishop Meletios.

 Meletios and Monastic life

 Throughout his life Father Meletios was a true monk.
 Coming to Preveza and having the responsibility of priesthood in the Diocese of Nicopolis & Preveza, he naturally realized the need for monasticism, as an expression of the authenticity and freedom of the Church of Christ from conventional and seasonal forms.
 A dozen monks already lived near him, as well as others intending to become monks.
 There was no male monasticism in the Metropolis and the women's monastery of St Dimitrios at Zalongo housed a solitary elderly nun.